Nurses' Corner

 Return to Learn

 It is important that once the student has returned to school they report to the nurse as indicated in order to monitor symptoms as well as to determine progression to the next stage within the RTL guidelines.
-In the event the nurse is unavailable, the student must report to the athletic trainer.

 Much like the Return to Play (RTP) progression, Rosary employs a RTL progression as well.